 Data Security and Privacy: Apart from the system-wide requirements for ensuring client data protection and privacy on a multi-tenant cloud infrastructure, organizational-level checks and controls exist on individual workflows.
 From a system perspective, securing data at rest or while in transit requires ticking all the right boxes.
 Additionally, from a business logic and control perspective, one needs comfort in workflows and information flows deemed sensitive within the organization.

-The future of CRM in investment banking is promising.
+The future of CRM in finance is promising.
 With AI and machine learning integration, predictive analytics can forecast investment opportunities, empowering professionals to make data-driven decisions.
 Mobile accessibility and remote collaboration capabilities will enable investment bankers to remain productive while on the move.
 Furthermore, innovations such as blockchain technology can enhance data security and transparency in financial transactions.

 With the evolving tech landscape and the growth of Generative AI as an intelligent tech phenomenon, the power of Gen AI for CRMs lies in (a) Productivity Intelligence and (b) Predictive Intelligence.
 While much of this technology is still emerging from concept to commercial use, there is a buzz on how this could disrupt the workplace.
 By using generative AI, Deloitte predicts that the top 14 global investment banks can boost their front-office productivity by as much as 27%–35%.